oinoice/lvcidia/README.md

 ### How to modify `resource_weights`:
 Represented as a dictionary, each key-value pair in `resource_weights` aligns with a resource field's ID and its respective weight.
 Adjusting a field's weight involves:

-1. Identifying the field ID within the dictionary.
+1. Identifying the resource ID within the dictionary.
 2. Tweaking the connected value to your preferred weight.

 NOTE: Weights are all relative to one another (i.e. if you add a 0 to the digits they will result in the same hierarchy).
 Also, weights have only been tested with integers - I am not sure if it will accept floats (decimals).